harpdream/Portfolio_Project/README.md

-### NashvilleCleanup.sql is a project to demonstrate the data cleaning basics.
+### NashvilleCleanup.sql is a project to demonstrate the basics of data cleaning.

 Programs used:
 - SQL